adamnemecek/SwiftMIDI/MIDIPacketList/README.md

-# Simple commandline tool demonstrating use of MIDIPacketLists in swift.
+# Use of MIDIPacketLists in swift.

 ## 1. Iterate over packets in packet list.